 At Docker, we’re passionate about building tools that make other developers’ lives easier.
 When it comes to building and running containers, Docker Desktop is the go-to product for developers.
 With Docker Desktop 4.8.0, you can now add your own functionality to Docker Desktop and impact the lives of millions.

 This blog post walks you through the steps on how to develop, install, and preview a simple extension inside Docker Desktop.
-By the end of this tutorial, you’ll have an extension with a basic user interface, including a button that, when clicked, makes an HTTP request to the extension backend and displays the response in Docker Desktop.
+By the end of this tutorial, you will have an extension with a basic user interface, including a button that, when clicked, makes an HTTP request to the extension backend and displays the response in Docker Desktop.

 You can develop extensions in any text editor and use any language for the frontend which can be translated to JavaScript (including JavaScript itself!).
 To deliver the best experience for your users, we recommend using TypeScript and React / Material UI for the frontend.
 If you want to create a backend service for your extension (e.g. a RESTful API), you can build one in a language of your choice (Go, Python, dotnet, etc).
 The backend runs inside a container, giving you total freedom over your language and framework choices.